 '''

-unix> make
+make

-unix> ./btest
+./btest

 '''

 Notice that you must rebuild btest each time you modify your bits.c file.

 You'll find it helpful to work through the functions one at a time, testing each one as you go.
 You can use the -f flag to instruct btest to test only a single function: